 You can get additional information from the emulator's debugger by selecting the debug button.
-This panel is specifically designed for you, as the bot owner, to understand quickly why you get a specific answer.
+This panel is specifically designed for you, as the chatbot developer, to understand why you get a specific answer.
 Note that it is only available for authenticated users.
-It includes all sorts of useful information: the dialog engine's elected suggestion, nodes flowed through and natural language intents or questions.
-You can also view the raw JSON event that contains all details, if you need further data.
+It includes all sorts of useful information: the dialog engine's elected suggestion, nodes flowed through, and natural language intents or questions.
+You can also view the raw JSON event that contains all details if you need further data.

 Question and Answer

 One of the modules shipped by default with Botpress is the Q&A (Question and Answer) module.
-This module allows you to easily and quickly add knowledge to your bot without having to create a flow or code anything.
+This module allows you to easily and quickly add knowledge to your chatbot without creating a flow or writing code.
 Q&A uses the NLU engine to detect the questions and automatically answer them.

 Adding a Q&A

 - Click the Q&A panel on the left.